pollere/DCT/examples/relay/README.md

 Everything on the same subnet may not be in the same trust domain (TD) and entities in the same TD may not be on the same subnet.
 A single DeftT instance handles the former case; cState and cAdd PDUs of different TDs are differentiated by the leading trust domain id (thumbprint of the signed trust schema cert) component so a DeftT instance can ignore PDUs with different TD ids.

  In the second case, each subnet has a different sync zone (SZ), i.e., cStates and cAdds are not propagated off a subnet.
 A *relay* that has a DeftT instance in each subnet moves the Publications between SZs of the same trust domain (or overlapping subdomains).
 When a trust domain needs to extend beyond a single subnet, Publications are relayed between SZs using identical trust schemas (though different signing/encryption may be specified for the cAdds).
-Signing identities are associated with an entire TD (including subsets), but cAdd packet encryption group keys are specific to a particular subnet.
+Signing identities can be associated with an entire TD (including subsets), but cAdd encryption is specific to a particular subnet.
 The same relay set up can be used to connect trust sub-domains, where some of the subnets implement only some of the trust rules in their trust schemas.
+Relays handle the three sync collections of every DeftT: **pubs** which contains the information exchanged by applications, **cert** which contains the signing identity chains of member, and **keys** which contains all the information needed for group key encryption.
+The **keys** collection has two sub-collections, *keys/pdus* for encryption of cAdds and *keys/pubs* for encryption of the Publications in **pubs**.
+Pub encryption is across a trust domain so must be passed on by relays but relays cannot join the encryption group and pass encrypted Publications without decrypting.
+Encryption of cAdds is local to a subnet so *keys/pdus* is never relayed and relays must be members of any local cAdd encryption group.

 Current work has focused on relaying between different networks in order to extend a trust domain (same trust root) with the same trust schema everywhere and relaying between different networks where some DeftTs are using trust schemas that are subsets of another trust schema.
 In this case, it is just a sub-domain that is extended.
 Relays can filter publications or just pass them through but a “default deny” has been most useful where the trust schema of each DeftT is used.